EricSchles/drifter_ml/README.md

     * shape testing - this is about ensuring the general shape of for the given column does not change much over time.
 The idea here is the same as the correlation tests.

+## Possible Issues

+Some known issues with this, any machine learning tests are going to require human interaction because of type 1 and type 2 error for statistical tests.
+Additionally, one simply needs to interrogate models from a lot of angles.
+It can't be from just one angle.
+So I'm not even sure if the overall notion of adding ML testing into a CI pipeline is really feasible.

 ## Future Features

 * cross validation score testing
 * add custom loss function
 * add custom accuracy function
 * add these tests: https://www.datasciencecentral.com/profiles/blogs/a-plethora-of-original-underused-statistical-tests
+* clustering for classification